 However, in the case of uninsured drivers, the injured driver can sue any party they want to collect damages.
 They can go after your teen, or you.

-If you need a Dallas injury attorney contact us today for a free consultation.
+If you need an attorney, contact us today for a free consultation.

 Shane V. Mullen is an attorney licensed by the State of Texas for the general practice of law, and the Managing Partner at Mullen & Mullen Law Firm in Dallas, TX.
 His firm focuses exclusively on personal injury law and has been in business for 40 years (since 1983).
 Before becoming a lawyer, Shane worked for his father as an accident injury claims investigator.